-C. The health officer or Secretary shall order cessation of operation of a business or facility determined or suspected to be a threat to public health until the public health threat is determined by the health officer to have ceased.
+C. A health officer or the Secretary shall order cessation of operation of a business or facility determined or suspected to be a threat to public health until the public health threat is determined by the health officer to have ceased.

 D. Carrier Approval.

-(1) The health officer shall grant or deny approval to a carrier of an infectious agent to work in any of the following occupations involving:
+(1) A health officer shall grant or deny approval to a carrier of an infectious agent to work in any of the following occupations involving: